 The second way that cannabis can help prevent stroke is to remove plaque buildup in the arteries.
 It does this by preventing naturally occurring endocannabinoids from degrading.
 The presence of CBD frees up the body’s own workers to focus their time on cleaning out the blood vessels to ensure that blood can flow easily and unobstructed throughout the body.
 Effectively, CBD helps to remove plaque from arteries.

 It’s important to note that there are two kinds of strokes: hemorrhagic and ischemic.
 The latter, ischemic strokes are more common, accounting for about 85 percent of all occurrences (note: this percentage includes patients who survive and those who do not).
-These are the type of stroke that CBD has the most potential to prevent as these are caused by blood blockages.
+These are the type of stroke that CBD has the most potential to prevent.
+This is the kind blood blockages cause.
 A hemorrhagic stroke occurs via a brain aneurysm or a leak from a frail blood vessel, causing blood to spills into, or around, the brain.
 Forty percent of stroke deaths are due to hemorrhagic stroke, a very devastating brain injury.
 CBD may also help in this regard as it reduces blood pressure.

 Strokes can be grim, but CBD therapy provides a real reason to be hopeful.
 The rationale is sound and the lab experiments are promising.
 Something else CBD excels with is neurogenesis.
 This means that CBD could become a key component of stroke recovery.

 Finally, next steps are to to test out cannabis-based stroke-prevention therapy in a clinical setting.

 CBD rich strains could fight the anxiety and depression that tend to befall stroke patients.
 Strains with THC may be necessary as well, for stronger pain treatment.
 In some cases, absorption methods like THC patches could also benefit a stroke patient.